 Well, your body at least tries to achieve homeostasis under most conditions.
 When it fails and an imbalance is created, poor health usually follows - whether it is major diseases, mental issues, reproductive problems, adrenal fatigue, and so on.

-For example, people who inject synthetic testosterone and/or anabolic steroids into their body will find that their testicles will quit producing its on natural testosterone in an effort to create homeostasis to combat the excessive amounts of testosterone.
+For example, people who inject synthetic testosterone and/or anabolic steroids into their body will find that their testicles will quit producing its own natural testosterone in an effort to create homeostasis to combat the excessive amounts of testosterone.
 However, most people who do that will defy their body and inject even more synthetic hormones into their bloodstream.
 Which is why professional bodybuilders that use steroids have a complicated cycle.
 They have to go through a post cycle therapy to stimulate the body to produce its own hormones again.
 Many often fail in the long term and are left with shrunken testicles, excess estrogen, female-like breast tissue, and a total loss of sexual function along with other health problems.

 We live in a time where the market is flooded with supplements claiming everything from preventing cancer to boosting hormones.
 Many people are under the impression that there is a pill or supplement for everything.
 Some guys also evidently think they will live to be at least 120 years old and still maintain raging erections throughout the day if they keep taking the right supplements, as well.
 But without all the exaggerations, let's get on with this post.